wvmarle/24LC256/README.md

-# 24HC256
+# 24LC256
-Arduino library for the 24HC256 external I2C EEPROM.
+Arduino library for the 24LC256 external I2C EEPROM.

 It is designed to mimic the built-in EEPROM class as much as possible, offering the familiar put, get, read, write and update functions.
 However there are small differences, particularly in the initialisation of the EEPROM.

+This library has been tested on Arduino/ATmega328P and ESP8266.
+It will likely work on other Arduino compatible microcontrollers offering I2C interface.

+This library has been designed for and is tested on the 24LC256 EEPROM chip, it is expected to work also with other 24AA/24LC series I2C EEPROM chips, provided these chips use the same interface and I2C commands.

 ## Installation
 Download the zip from this site, and uncompress it in your libraries folder.